Intel: Our Goal Is to Become Second Largest Foundry by 2030

 Geographical Advantage

-It is particularly noteworthy that Intel is building up production capacity in the U.S. and Europe and, so far, has not announced any plans to build fabs in Taiwan or South Korea (it will continue to operate a Tower Semiconductor fab in Japan).
-While operating fabs in Europe and America is costlier than in Taiwan or South Korea, building new fabs in the U.S. and Europe makes sense both from customer relationship and geopolitical points of view.
+It is particularly noteworthy that Intel is building up production capacity in the U.S. and Europe and so far, has not announced any plans to build fabs in Taiwan or South Korea (it will continue to operate a Tower Semiconductor fab in Japan though).
+While operating fabs in Europe and America is costlier than operating them in Taiwan or South Korea, building new fabs in the U.S. and Europe makes sense both from customer relationship and geopolitical points of view.

 On the one hand, U.S. customers will be eager to use fabs in America due to logistics, risk management, and other factors.
-On the other hand, there are not so many chip designers in Europe that need leading-edge production technologies.
-At the end of the day, Intel's product portfolio is expanding, so it will need new fabs for itself anyway.
-In addition, according to Intel, many of its potential foundry clients see advantages in fabs located in America or Europe.
+There are not so many chip designers in Europe that need leading-edge production technologies, but at the end of the day Intel's own product portfolio is expanding, so it will need new fabs for itself anyway.
+Many of Intel's potential foundry clients see advantages in fabs located in America or Europe, according to Intel.

 "As we have engaged with foundry customers since launching IFS, it has become abundantly clear that many of these companies see the need for a more resilient and geographically balanced semiconductor supply chain," Thakur told Nikkei Asia.

-Since politicians in Europe and the U.S. want to build domestic semiconductor supply chains so as not to rely on Taiwan so significantly, they are eager to co-invest in new facilities with Intel.
+On the other hand, since politicians in Europe and the U.S. want to build domestic semiconductor supply chains so not to rely on Taiwan so significantly, which is why they are eager to co-invest in new facilities with Intel.

 Make or Break

-For Intel, the foundry business is a way to increase its production volumes quickly and therefore match its CapEx financial capabilities with those of TSMC and Samsung.
-Getting a new revenue stream is vital for Intel but is not as important as increasing production volumes.
+For Intel, foundry business is a way to quickly increase its production volumes and therefore match its CapEx financial capabilities with those of TSMC and Samsung.
+Getting a new revenue stream is important for Intel, but it is not as important as increasing production volumes.